Sharwannnn/Gym-management-system/README.md

 # Gym-management-system
-This is a simple gym database management system made using HTML,CSS and PHP.
+This is a simple gym database management system made using HTML,CSS, JavaScript and PHP.